wduquette/george/devdocs/To Do.md

 - [x] Make all components implement Component interface, and only allow components in the Entity's map.
 - [x] Decide whether to retain basic movement animation
 - [x] Move planning into game loop (such as it currently is)
-- [ ] Trigger signs as a blocking popup...drawn on the map until the user clicks.
+- [x] Trigger signs as a blocking popup...drawn on the map until the user clicks.
+- [x] Improve sign infrastructure.
 - [ ] Render log messages on the map as a heads up display. (?)
 - [ ] Render quest status on the map as a heads-up display
 - [ ] Remove cursor key code.